 After sewing the Style Arc Victoria I thought I’d share the method I used to sew those tricky corner seams you see at the back and above the bust:

 To follow my method you’re going to need small, very sharp scissors, pins, a pencil, ruler, and iron-on stabilizer.
-The stabilizer holds the shape of your fabric (in this case, silk georgette) and will help you know when to pivot.
-I have tried making corners without it before and found it much, much harder, especially on a lightweight fabric like this.
-So why not use the stabilizer and make your life a little bit easier?
+The stabilizer holds the shape of your fabric (silk georgette in this case) and will help you determine when to pivot.
+I’ve tried making corners without it before and found it much, much harder, especially on a lightweight fabric like this.
+Using stabilizer will make your life easier.

 What you’re going to do first is make “stay” pieces from the stabilizer.
 Take the stabilizer and trace your pattern at the edges where the corners are.
-Then iron the stabilizer to the pattern piece.
-After you iron it on, take a pencil and mark your seam allowance on the stabilizer.
+Then iron the stabilizer to the fabric.
+Take a pencil and mark your seam allowance on the stabilizer.
 In this case it is 3/8″.
 Create a stay for any piece where there’s a pivot point.
-Do it for both pieces that are going to be sewn together, not just the top one.
+Do it for both pieces of fabric that are going to be sewn together, not just the top one.

 Next you’re going to pin the pieces together at the seamline and at the corner.
 Make sure they match up at the pivot point.
 Since you marked the seamline it is easy to know just where to place that pin.